exonum/exonum-doc/src/get-started/java-binding.md

 For an example of multi-node network configuration, see [Timestamping Tutorial][start-the-blockchain-network].

-Exonum Java App provides an integrated helping information for each of available command and its options.
-Use `-h` flag for the short version of CLI documentation, `--help` flag for the detailed one.
+Exonum Java App includes help for each of available command and its options.
-`exonum-java <command-name> --help` will print a detailed description of a specific command.
+Use `-h` flag for the short version of CLI documentation, `--help` flag for the detailed one. `exonum-java <command-name> --help` will print a detailed description of a specific command.

 All paths in Exonum Java App CLI arguments are either absolute, or relative to the current working directory.